clems4ever/anytype-backup-node/README.md

 chmod +x anytype-backup-node_Linux_x86_64
 ```

-You can now run the following command to generate a default configuration file `config.yml` that you can edit before spawning
+You can now run the following command to generate a [default configuration](./internal/backupnode/config.yml) that you can edit before spawning
 the infrastructure.

 ```bash